Sultan-Hamdan/PGML-Copper-Heap-Leaching/README.md

 ## Data and weights

-Three checkpoints ship here, at lambda = 0.4 and seeds 7, 42 and 123.
+Three checkpoints ship here, at λ = 0.4 and seeds 7, 42 and 123.
 Held
 separately, being too large for the repository:

 - `dataset.h5`, 4096 simulated leach cycles
-- the remaining trained checkpoints, covering the lambda sweep and earlier studies
+- the remaining trained checkpoints, covering the λ sweep and earlier studies
 - per-run training logs, console output and diagnostic probes